Analytics Pitfalls—A Check List

 2. API-in-a-Box Approach

 Unfortunately, a software development approach to analytics doesn’t solve the problem of disparate systems.
 You may have the right method, but if your systems don’t talk to each other, getting to the data is challenging.

 3. Internal vs. External Data Sources Concept

-the company simply utilizes that data and provides it to others who may not have the resources to assemble that
+Externally collected data can even have a monetization value.
+A client assembles sports data from national leagues, packages it into an API, and licenses it.
+All the data is created and maintained by the leagues, but the company simply utilizes that data and provides it to others who may not have the resources to assemble that data for a fee.

 New Technologies Enabling these New Approaches

 Cloud services are democratizing analytics and putting actionable insights into the hands of IT and non-IT teams in ways that weren’t previously possible.